 Fenpropathrin – Sold as Danitol and manufactured by Valent Canada which says Danitol is approved for use on more than 120 crops including peaches, other stone fruits, apples, pears, grapes, blueberries, tomatoes, strawberries and peanuts.
 (It’s used in the U.S. on grapes.)
 In 2016 in the journal Molecular Biology Fenpropathrin was found to be a neurotoxin and possible environmental risk factor for Parkinson’s Disease.

 Terbufos – A pesticide banned in the EU.
-In 2007 in the journal Epidemiology, it was found in an analysis of 49,955 people that lifetime exposure-days of terbufos was positively associated with all cancer.
+In 2007 in the journal Epidemiology, it was found in an analysis of 49,955 people that lifetime exposure-days of terbufos was positively associated with all types of cancer.

 What About Fair Trade and Other Certifications?
 Which Ones Are Important?